New measures have been designed to protect the health of guests following the resumption of sailing

 Sign up to get our monthly updates delivered straight to your inbox:

-Author: Rebecca Gibson/Monday, December 17, 2018/Categories: News, Building and refurbishment, Ferry news
+Author: Rebecca Gibson/17 December 2018/Categories: News, Building and refurbishment, Ferry news

 Brittany Ferries’ new LNG-powered cruise ferry Honfleur took to the water for the first time on 14 December, floating out of her building dock at the Flensburger Schiffbau-Gesellschaft (FSG) shipyard in Flensburg, Germany.